Wagin

 Table Chart PROFILE FAQ

-Wagin has a typical household mix, with a fairly typical median household size
+Wagin has a typical household mix, with a lower-than-average median household size

-Family households account for 67.8 percent of all households, consisting of 23.2 percent couples with children, 36.6 percent couples without children, and 7.3 percent single parent families.
-Non-family households make up the remaining 32.2 percent, with lone person households at 29.6 percent and group households comprising 2.4 percent of the total.
-The median household size is 2.3 people, which matches the average for the Rest of WA.
+Family households dominate at 67.8% of all households, comprising 23.2% couples with children, 36.6% couples without children, and 7.3% single parent families.
+Non-family households make up the remaining 32.2%, with lone person households at 29.6% and group households comprising 2.4% of the total.
+The median household size of 2.3 people is smaller than the Regional WA average of 2.5.

 Frequently Asked Questions - Households